Silicon Forks siliconforks.comDocumentation → Debugging JavaScript

 Firefox

 To view JavaScript error messages, you can launch Firefox's error console by selecting ToolsError Console from the Firefox main menu.
 You may wish to set the preference javascript.options.strict to true to get additional JavaScript warnings.
+(But note that this will reduce performance.)

 To log information to the Firebug console, use the console.log function: